YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 We welcome talented students and researchers at all levels (undergraduate, master, PhD, post-doc) and from all backgrounds (computer science, neuroscience, physics, mathematics, etc.).

+**Computing resources**: We (will) have a cluster of 96 to 120 GTX 4090 GPUs (48GB GRAM each), on 12 to 15 machines, each with 1040 CPU cores (2080 CPU threads).
+The cluster will be in place gradually in the year 2025-2026.

 ## 🌈 Research Belief

 We work across intersections of some of the most exciting topics related to intelligence (biological neurons & brains, new artificial neural networks, dissected transformers, next-generation GPUs, neuromorphic devices & systems, emerging memories, and etc.).
 Most importantly, we look at things in the most first-principled way (from a most fundamental level).
 Thus explains why the above seemingly diverse topics form a coherent whole in our research: